Each year, more than 3 million cases of child abuse are reported in the United States. The numbers are sobering. But what can be done to prevent it?

 - mood swings or defiant behavior

 Emotional abuse occurs when a parent or caregiver harms a child’s mental or social development or causes severe emotional harm.
+Emotional abuse is almost always present when another form of abuse is found and can have more long-lasting negative psychiatric effects than either physical abuse or sexual abuse.
 If a child is being emotionally abused, he or she may have:

 - developmental delays or learning disabilities